Empirical likelihood for the analysis of experimental designs: Simulation study

 \cref{tab:S1,tab:S2,tab:S3} summarize the simulation results.
-In all scenarios and procedures, the FWER is largest for ${n}$ when ${H_0}$ holds and decreases as the number of false hypotheses increases, since there are fewer opportunities to reject the true null hypotheses.
-By construction, AL and CP are not related to ${\bm{\theta}}$.
+In all scenarios and procedures, the FWER is largest for all \({n}\) when \({H_0}\) holds and decreases as the number of false hypotheses increases since there are fewer opportunities to reject the true null hypotheses.
+By construction, AL and CP are not related to \({\theta}\).
 The intervals are shorter when the model generates less variation in the data.
-FWER and CP approach their respective targets, 0.05 and 0.95, under ${H_0}$ as ${n}$ increases.
-For AMC, FWER and CP are quite far from the targets when ${n = 50}$ and are also sensitive to the distributions of the data.
-As can be seen from \cref{tab:S3}, the FWER and CP tend to be worse if the data are highly skewed and have a wide range.
-On the other hand, NB provides close to target FWER and CP for all scenarios, even when ${n = 50}$.
-Interestingly, NB outperforms AMC both in the FWER and CP but has larger AL in all cases.
-This finding is consistent with our experience that ${c_\alpha^\textnormal{AMC}} < {c_\alpha^\textnormal{NB}}$ holds in most cases and in keeping with the slow convergence of Wald-type statistics to chi-square distributions \parencite[see, e.g.,][]{pauly2015asymptotic}.
-The performances of AMC and NB are similar for ${n = 200}$.
+FWER and CP approach their respective targets, 0.05 and 0.95, under \({H_0}\) as \({n}\) increases.
+For AMC, FWER and CP are quite far from the targets when \({n} = {50}\) and are also sensitive to the distribution of the data.
+As can be seen from \cref{tab:S2}, the FWER and CP tend to be worse when the distribution is highly skewed and has a thick tail.
+The estimates computed with only 20 observations per treatment can be inaccurate in the presence of skewness and outliers.
+On the other hand, NB provides FWER and CP close to target even when \({n} = {50}\).
+NB outperforms AMC in FWER and CP but has larger AL in all scenarios.
+This finding is consistent with our experience that \({c_\alpha^\textnormal{AMC}} < {c_\alpha^\textnormal{NB}}\) holds in most cases and in keeping with the slow convergence of Wald-type statistics to chi-square distributions \citep[see, e.g.][]{pauly2015asymptotic}.
+The performances of AMC and NB are similar when \({n} = {200}\) or when the data range is restricted (\cref{tab:S3}).
+Interestingly, NB is more conservative when \({n} = {50}\) than when \({n} = {100}\) or \({n} = {200}\).
+This is partly due to the higher chance that a bootstrap sample may not satisfy the convex hull constraint, contributing to the large cutoff of NB (see \cref{rmk:nb}).